 - Step 7: Add the tomato sauce and chicken broth, cover and simmer until the sausage filling is cooked through and the peppers are tender, 5 to 6 minutes.

-- Step 8: Serve frying peppers immediately over pasta or polenta.
+- Step 8: Serve frying peppers immediately.

 FAQ’s

 Can’t find Italian peppers?
 You can most certainly substitute a regular bell peppers, a sweet variety such as Yellow Bell, Red Bell, or Orange Bell and turn them into Italian Stuffed Peppers.
 Just slice them lengthwise and continue with the recipe.
 I would avoid a green bell pepper.
-The strong flavor will distract and the skin is too tough for frying.
+The strong grassy flavor will distract and the skin is too tough for frying.

 Aside from stuffing, the Italian pepper is most well known for the classic Italian sausage and Pepper sandwich.
 They can also be used simply sliced and added to salads.